jxjo/Xoptfoil2/docs/airfoil_optimization/shape_functions.md

 As the solution space for new designs is limited it is not advisable to define more than 2,3 or 4 operating points as optimization objectives.
 In contrast to the shape function `bezier` and `hicks-henne` there is quite seldom a need to define 'helper operating points' to avoid side effects.

 The big advantage of `camb-thick` is the fast convergence of an optimization.
-Typically after 50 iterations as the design radius is below the `min_radius`.
+Typically after 50 iterations as the design radius is below the `min_radius`, the optimization will be finished.

 ## Input Options

 Normally no input paramters are needed for shape function `camb-thick` as the defaults activate all possible geometry modifications.

-In Case you want to fix a certain geometry paramter to its current value, set the corresponding option to `.false`.
+In case you want to fix a certain geometry paramter to its current value, the corresponding option can be set to `.false`.

 ```fortran
 &camb_thick_options                              ! options for shape_function 'camb_thick'